-ORLANDO, Fla. - Editor's Note: This timeline is intended to inform you about the investigations into Markeith Loyd as the first of his two murder trials begin.
+ORLANDO, Fla. — Editor's Note: This timeline is intended to inform you about the investigations and trials of Markeith Loyd.

 December 13, 2016

 24 year-old Sade Dixon and her unborn baby are shot to death outside her Pine Hills home.
 Dixon's brother, Ronald Stewart, is critically injured but survives.
 Dixon leaves behind two children.

 December 14, 2016